machugram/made-by-students/contributing.md

-# Made in Nigeria Github collection Guidelines
+# Made by Students Github collection Guidelines

 ## Contributing a Project

 To add a new project to the collection, please ensure they meet the following requirements arranged in order of importance

 * The project must be **made by Students** as the name implies :grin:.

-* The project must be open source.
+* If the project is open source add the github url

 * Ensure to provide a social media url of the creator of the project outside GitHub.